MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-nativeapp.md

 If you need programmatic access Microsoft Defender for Endpoint without a user, refer to [Access Microsoft Defender for Endpoint with application context](exposed-apis-create-app-webapp.md).

-If you are not sure which access you need, read the [Introduction page](apis-intro.md).
+If you're not sure which access you need, read the [Introduction page](apis-intro.md).

 Microsoft Defender for Endpoint exposes much of its data and actions through a set of programmatic APIs.
-Those APIs will enable you to automate work flows and innovate based on Microsoft Defender for Endpoint capabilities.
+Those APIs enable you to automate work flows and innovate based on Microsoft Defender for Endpoint capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

-In general, you'll need to take the following steps to use the APIs:
+In general, you need to take the following steps to use the APIs:

 - Create a Microsoft Entra application
 - Get an access token using this application